 Later in the night Nate also had the urge except when he found the bottle it was frozen solid.

 I woke up hours before dawn, uncomfortable as hell from the lumpy snow, with a huge piss a brewin.
 I found the pee-bottle by shay’s head and to my horror, it was completely full, and frozen solid.
-I brainstormed a few ideas, and was unwilling to chug a liter of water or dump it out, and there was no way I was going outside, so I resigned myself to sitting in my bag and waiting out the rest of the night.

 We woke up in the morning to find the wind howling and blowing spin drifts down from Whitney and all along the Iceberg lake basin.
 Occasionally a blast of spindrift would come up under the rain-fly and spray us with snow.
 Our objective was the East Buttress of Whitney, however, due to the wind and cold we decided on plan B: The Mountaineers Route.